-(a) Every home delivery shall have a manifest produced by the originating Marijuana Establishment.
+(a) Every home Consumer delivery shall have a manifest produced by the originating Marijuana Establishment.
 A Marijuana Retailer shall provide the manifest to the Delivery Licensee or Marijuana Establishment with a Delivery Endorsement.
 A Delivery Operator shall produce its manifests.
 A manifest shall be completed in duplicate, with the original manifest remaining at the premises of the originating Marijuana Establishment, whether it is a Marijuana Retailer or a Delivery Operator, and a copy to be kept with the Delivery Licensee agent or a Marijuana Establishment with a Delivery Endorsement agent during the delivery.

 The manifest shall be signed by the Consumer, and as applicable Patient or Caregiver receiving the Marijuana or Marijuana Products and the Marijuana Establishment Agent acting on behalf of the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement.
 A signed manifest shall serve as the written record of the completion of the delivery.
-A manifest does not need to include Marijuana Accessories or Marijuana Establishment with a Delivery Licensee or Marijuana Establishment with a Delivery Licensee or Marijuana Establishment with a Delivery.
-A manifest does not need to include Marijuana Accessories or Marijuana Establishment with a Delivery Licensee or Marijuana Establishment with a Delivery Licensee or Marijuana Establishment Branded Goods, however, the Delivery Licensee or Marijuana Establishment with a Delivery Items. (b) The manifest shall, at a minimum, include:
+A manifest does not need to include Marijuana Accessories or Marijuana Establishment Branded Goods, however, the Delivery Licensee or Marijuana Establishment with a Delivery Endorsement shall maintain a record of the sale of all Delivery Items.

+(b) The manifest shall, at a minimum, include: